 Learning a new language is a long road and poring over textbooks can feel like a chore.
 So here are our top tips for including language learning in your daily life.

 Make the most of your prep time by learning a language and get ready for your travels!
 Here's a list of some language learning apps - try a few different ones and pick what works best for you.

 A step-by-step guide to check you have everything.
 Before going on a trip, you need a plan: ensure you have the right travel documents and health requirements, research a sound itinerary, and check out discount cards, guides and online travel portals.

 Travelling independently for the first time is exciting, but it can be scary.
 Following these guidelines will take away a lot of your worries!

 “As a budget backpacker I usually stay in hostels and find ways to save money wherever possible, and I try to be environmentally sustainable” – seasoned traveller Kieran from Wales will help you plan your adventure.

 Mapping and visualising your trip

 There are free online tools to map and visualise your travel plans, like those offered by the Travellers point, tripline or triphappy.
-Use them to create amazing interactive maps to both plan and share your experience – make it literally unforgettable.
+Use them to create interactive maps to both plan and also share your experience – make it literally unforgettable.

 Whether you prefer to travel far and wide, or like to return to that nice little spot around the corner, we all find ourselves daydreaming about our next trip.
 That is why we brought together some useful hints and tips for you to start your journey, about transport and accommodation.